 Today, Americans are living longer than ever before.
-In fact, elderly citizens age 65 and over constitute over 13% of the United States’ population and are now the fastest growing segment in the population.
+In the most recent data available (2019), elderly citizens age 65 and constitute over 16% of the United States’ population and are now the fastest growing segment of US citizens.
 Tragically, nursing home negligence and abuse has grown just as fast.

 - Bed sores (decubitus ulcers)